 The WGA was founded on the notion that writers should get the credit they deserve.

-1 The NTWC may be sent to a participating writer via EMAIL only if the writer’s representative is also given email notice and only if the writer’s personal services contract includes the following: (a) the writer’s express agreement to receive notices by email; (b) the writer’s email address; and (c) the email address of the writer’s designated personal representative, which address must be an individual address and not a general company address.
+1 The NTWC may be sent to a participating writer via EMAIL only if the writer’s representative is also given email notice and only if the writer’s personal services contract includes the following: (a) the writer’s express agreement to receive notices by email; (b) the writer’s email address; and (c) the email address of the writer’s designated personal representative, which must be an individual address, not a general company address.

 2 Notices may be sent by certified mail, return receipt requested; by a trackable service such as FedEx, UPS or DHL mail; or by personal delivery as above provided.
 Failure of the addressee to sign or return the receipt on a notice sent via certified mail shall not invalidate the notice.